 Heritage Partnership Agreements will be supported where it can be demonstrated that they promote improvements and understanding.
 Whilst this Strategy does not highlight the Council's specific intention to apply any listed building consent orders, these will be considered on an ad hoc basis as opportunities arise.

 A system will be implemented to respond to requests for Certificates of Lawfulness.
-The process essentially formalises a process already followed whereby enquiries as to whether listed building consent is required are logged and answered.
+The process essentially formalises a process already followed whereby enquiries as to whether

-Appendix I - Process Map: Assessment of Heritage Assets
+Appendix I - Map: Assessment of Heritage Assets